cryogen-project/cryogen/evalapply.io/resources/templates/md/pages/about.md

 I consider myself lucky that I was accepted in a software engineering traineeship at a Dutch company called [Sogyo](http://www.sogyo.nl/).
 Here I learned about software principles and got exposed to Java, .NET and various other stuff (e.g., Erlang).
 In my free time I coded in Ruby (on Rails) and on Mono.
-Now I work at ING where I do serious business with Scala and Java.
+Then I worked at ING where I did serious business with Scala and Java.
+Currently a dream came true since I can work in Clojure and help develop a data and privacy standard for smart meters.
 I love Lisp, functional programming, and life.

 ### Why?